nigelgrange/WPAttributedMarkup/README.md

 <b>WPHotspotLabel</b> - A subclass of WPTappableLabel which detects the attributes of the text at the tapped position, and executes the action if a WPAttributedStyleAction attribute is found.

 Note that these classes have not been tested as exhaustively, so it is possible that these do not behave as expected under all conditions.
 In particular, WPHotspotLabel uses CoreText layout to detect the attributes of the tapped position, which could potentially result in different layout than the one being displayed.
-Under all tests so performed so far with simple labels and formatting, the detection does work correctly, but  you have been warned!
+Under all tests performed so far with simple labels and formatting, the detection does work correctly, but  you have been warned!